 Goi is ten years old.
 He doesn't remember exactly what happened in his village but for the past two years, he's been haunted by nightmares of his friends being burned alive inside their homes.

-So many child victims of violence suffer from nightmares, feeling hopeless, angry, afraid, or sad.
+So many child victims of violence suffer from nightmares.
+Feelings of hopelessness, anger, fear and sadness envelopes them.
 This is the future of South Sudan: a country of children who are all too often suffering in silence.

-Twelve-year-old Thagaya, still feels a lot of pain inside.
+Thagaya still feels a lot of pain inside.
 She also saw her friends die.
-She doesn't care about receiving help because "the situation would not change."
+The 12-year-old doesn't care about receiving help because "the situation would not change."
 She is doing what she can: she is studying.
 One day she will make her mother proud, she will be able to support her when she becomes a pilot.

 Bitoang is 14.
-His father was killed one year ago during an attack.
+His father was killed a year back during an attack.
 This year it was his cousin, his best friend.
 They were fleeing together when he was shot.
 He feels responsible for not being big enough to avoid that from happening.
-He has nightmares, and he can't stop thinking about what happened.
+He has nightmares and he can't stop thinking about what happened.
 He is still wearing the same clothes since the attack, months ago.

 Nyaduala is 13.
-She survived a brutal attack to her village.
+She survived a brutal attack on her village.
 She thinks life is giving her a second chance.
-She goes to school but worries that she won't be able to finish because she might be forced to get married before she graduates.
+She goes to school but worries that she won't be able to finish because she might be forced to marry before she graduates.

-James, 14 years old.
-He thought he was not going to make it through the last attack.
-He was hiding in the bush, under an unstoppable rain, for two days.
-No food and thousands of mosquitos.
-He is always thinking that they will be attacked again, wondering where he should hide, where to run and when to come back.
+James thought he was not going to make it through the last attack.
+The 14-year-old hid in the bush, under an unstoppable rain, for two days straight without any food.
+Thousands of mosquitoes swarmed around him.
+He is constantly imagining that they will be attacked again, always contemplating where he should run and hide and when to come back.
 The pain is still strong and it is difficult to forget what has happened, but he also wishes he could forgive and be a good man.